 With October National Cybersecurity Awareness Month (NCSAM) and November Critical Infrastructure Security and Resilience Month, Morphisec is publishing a series posts on industries included in the DHS list of 16 critical infrastructure sectors.

 When we think about critical infrastructure, we are more likely to think of energy or transportation before manufacturing, but the sector is crucial to national economic prosperity and continuity.
 As the Department of Homeland Security (DHS) points out, a direct attack on orRead More

 The recent Meltdown and Spectre CPU vulnerabilities took almost everyone by surprise.
 Widespread panic was staved off only by the promise of a nearly-ready OS patching fix, which it turned out, excluded a large swath of systems and created its own set of problems.

 Users are still scrambling to patch systems with an extremely complex mixture of OS, firmware and application updates.
 Organizations are encountering slowdowns, blue screens and reboot problems in their rush to avoid security problems.
 The entire stack of Spectre and Meltdown fixes has not yet been properly tested and will take time to reach anything resembling stability.Read More

 The FireFox zero-day recently used in the wild made headlines when TOR users that fell victim to the attack lost the one thing they were looking for: anonymous browsing.
 Speculation ran rife that the exploit may have been created by the FBI or another governmental agency, especially as the attack resembled past investigations used to identify Tor users.Read More

-The ancients’ experience of modern computing was limited to say the least, but they gave us a nice framework, the Socratic Method , that moderns can use for dealing with the problem of cyber security.
+The ancients’ experience of modern computing was limited to say the least, but they gave us a nice framework, The Socratic Method for cyber security, that moderns can use for dealing with the problem of cyber security.
 The Socratic Method is a process of question and response, designed to challenge and eliminate bad ideas, refine good ideas, and arrive at sound conclusions.
 If it worked for Socrates, maybe it will work for us.
 Here is dialogue that unfolds between Socrates and the Security Architect of, for the purposes of this exercise, the Bank of The Peloponnese.Read More